Maplewood Nature Center offers amenities such as:

 - Exhibits: See live animals, pedal the energy bike, follow the waterworks!

-- Self-guided Educational Groups: Groups of 20 or more people may wish to reserve a time to explore inside in the exhibit and touch and see room.
+- Self-Guided Educational Groups: Groups of 20 or more people may wish to reserve a time to explore inside in the exhibit and touch and see room.
 A fee of $50 fee will hold your spot for 40 minutes of exploration time inside.
-Please call 651-249-2170 at least 2 weeks in advance.
+Please call 651-249-2170 at least two weeks in advance.